The world class vineyards of Burgundy, France

 Further south, we reached the Côte de Beaune, on the outskirts of the town of Beaune.
 Here, dry, white wines are produced, which are also limited.
 The grape variety is exclusively the Chardonnay.

-Map of the vineyards of Burgundy
+Map of the vineyards in Burgundy.

 On the map, we see the area as we slowly descend south.
 Oh!
 Aloxe Corton, and especially Corton de Charlemagne on the opposite slope, is unique and beautiful with its treasured, lilliputian climats.
 One hectare was recently sold for 20 million euros!

-Vineyards south of Beaune, Burgundy
+Vineyards south of Beaune, Burgundy.

 But let us dwell for a moment on Beaune.
 Since ancient times it has been the capital of the Burgundy wines.
 We visited the town to browse its charming streets, full of boutiques with all kinds of delicacies.